data-apis/scipy-2023-presentation/paper/paper.rst

 Allow array-consuming libraries to accept and operate on arrays from multiple different array libraries.
 2) Establish a common set of standardized APIs and behaviors, enabling more sharing and code reuse.
-3) For new array libraries, offer a concrete API that can be adopted as is.
+3) For new array libraries, offer a concrete API that can be adopted as-is.
 4) Minimize the learning curve and friction for users as they switch between array libraries.